 During a physical examination, your veterinarian will assess your pet’s:

-The Doctor will check for any redness, inflammation, lumps and abnormal discharge.
+The Doctor will check for any redness, debris, inflammation, lumps and abnormal discharge.
 An ear swab may be examined microscopically to detect bacterial and/or fungal infections

 For any abnormal discharge, change in colour or lumps.